ishubin/schemio/README.md

 TODO
 -------------
 - XS.
 Links with empty titles should show url
-- S. Snapping to grid
+- M. Alpha of color should be applied everywhere (switch to rgba instead of #)
 - L. Parameterized data.
 Use Global parameters page for storing links or other data.
 This should be processed with ${...} expression. e.g. ${global.prod.jenkins.link}
 - M. Implement proper mongo migrations
 - S. User art.
 Quick search